 Unfortunately, you will read otherwise in many places on the internet.
 The theory is that autogynephilia is a paraphilia: the helpless man gets so turned on by imagining himself as a woman that he wants to spend all his time dressed as one.
 He does not look particularly feminine, and is generally seen as a transsexual rather than as a woman.
 Eventually he reverts to presenting male because it is all too painful.
 But we don’t revert so often; and arousal is a symptom, and not a cause, of transsexuality.
 Though even if the arousal caused transition as the theory states, if you want to transition you should.

-In reality, trans women who are attracted to other women, rather than to men, find the thought of ourselves as women sexually arousing: but this is a symptom, rather than a cause, of gender dysphoria.
+In reality, trans women who are attracted to other women, rather than to men, may find the thought of ourselves as women sexually arousing: but this is a symptom, rather than a cause, of gender dysphoria.
 Whether a person is attracted to men or to women is independent of whether they are male or female- as any gay person will tell you.
-We masturbate, and this is a fantasy we have when masturbating; and then we transition, because however hostile and prejudiced society is, it is better than presenting male.
+We transition, because however hostile and prejudiced society is, it is better than presenting male.
 That is, we are gender dysphoric.
-Unfortunately, Ray Blanchard, who coined the term “autogynephilia”, believes that it is an “erotic target location error”, a developmental disorder leading to being aroused by onesself rather than another person.

 There are suggestions of the existence of Autoandrophilia: people born with ovaries, attracted to men, and being aroused by the thought of themselves as men.
 However the suggestion suffers from the same flaw as autogynephilia, namely, that there is no evidence that the arousal causes transition.
 The article linked is for subscribers only, but here is the abstract: